achacha/freeCGI/README.txt

 /htmlhelp
 --The on-line help system in HTML
---Just open index.html into your browser
+--Just open index.html in your browser

 /include
 --All the include files necessary.